We provide comprehensive mental health, preventative and educational services to any student enrolled at Adelphi.

-The Adelphi University Student Counseling Center (SCC) believes Black Lives Matter.
-The SCC is committed to the delivery of culturally competent services that honor and are responsive to the needs, strengths, and identities of Adelphi's diverse community of students, faculty, and staff.
-SCC recognizes that ecological and systemic inequality, injustice and oppression continue to exist and have a negative impact on the mental and emotional health of our community.
-For this reason, SCC intentionally, actively and continuously strives to develop and provide services that contribute to the promotion of social justice, inclusivity and equality.
+The Student Counseling Center (SCC) is committed to the delivery of culturally competent services that honor and are responsive to the needs, strengths, and identities of Adelphi's diverse community of students, faculty, and staff.
+To support the mental and emotional health of our community, SCC intentionally and continuously strives to develop and provide services that contribute to the promotion of social justice, inclusivity and equality.

 Staffed by a psychiatrist, licensed clinical psychologists, social workers, graduate-level social work interns, and doctoral-level clinical psychology interns, the center can provide you with the services and support to help you define and accomplish your personal, academic, and professional goals.

 The Counseling Center is operating and available to support students in a remote capacity.
 To begin counseling please reach out to the center by phone at 516.877.3646 or by email at firstname.lastname@example.org.
 Our hours of operation are from 8:30 a.m. to 4:30 p.m., Monday through Friday.
 Messages left after hours will be returned the next business day.

 If you are in crisis, please reach out to the emergency contacts listed below.

 In Case of Emergency

 - On-campus: Call Adelphi Public Safety by dialing extension 5 on any campus phone.